eldavojohn/json-to-fs-structure/README.md

   // something that takes the just created directory (relative newPath)
   // and the accumulator (a structure you can provide that continues through each call)
   // and the obj, the value of the nested structure if this is a leaf node it's {}

+  // lastly we return the accumulator to persist it return accumulator;
 }
 ```
 The corresponding functions for the above executing procedures are: `jsonToFsWithLeafFunction`, `jsonToFsWithNonLeafFunction` and `jsonToFsWithFunction`.
 So an example usage in a simple express server would look like this: